davesalomon/coding-exercise-mvr/README.md

 I was treating the exercise as 'build a website' -- I then transitioned to thinking of it as an app, rather than a site.

 I spent a while trying out lots of different carousels - I wasn't happy with any, so built one.
-It could be better, but I'm actually pretty happy with it, given how long I spent on it :)
+It could be better, but I'm actually pretty happy with it, given how long I spent on it :).
+(Edit: It looks awful on Windows.)

 I'd probably have 5 tiles on the desktop carousel; I've done 4 just to show the carousel-ness of it.